alanng10/Shell/Docue/List/a.md

 List is sequential.

+List index Bool is less with BoolLess.
+List index Int is less with IntLess.
+List index String is less with StringLess.

 List maide add, ins, rem, clear is heap execute certain.

 List Iter maide next, field index and value is call execute certain.